nsiccha/birthday/readme.md

-So I've been talking with/at @avehtari about the Birthday problem and we think this might be of general interest.

-This will be about three things:
+This is not yet finished but will be about three things:

 * a workflow to find a reasonable and computationally efficient model and configuration,
 * a simple visualization to assess the convergence of approximate Gaussian process,